 If you are fortunate to have a child tell you they want to die before they die, be grateful.
 Because I didn’t get that chance.
 I found out about how much my son suffered only after his suicide when there was nothing I could do about it.

 Please don’t tell them they have so much to live for.
-That they are crazy to have such thoughts.
+Or that they are crazy to have such thoughts.

-Suicidal thoughts are usually the result of a mental illness like depression.
-I call it a brain attack, a temporary and irrational state of mind where the person suffering thoughts of suicide suffers intense emotional and sometimes physical pain.
-In that moment, they think the only way out is to kill themselves.
+Suicidal thoughts are what I call a “brain attack,” a state of mind where the person suffering thoughts of suicide suffers intense emotional and sometimes physical pain.
+In that moment, the person thinks the only way out is to kill themselves.
 They have pervasive thoughts that the world would be better off without them.
+This can happen to anyone.

-There is the temptation to put it off hoping it will go away or get better.
-Or thinking it’s just the result of a bad day or a bad breakup.
+There is the temptation by those of us hearing a confession to put it off, hoping it will go away or get better because we don’t know what to do or feel this burden has been thrown in our lap.
+You might dismiss it as the result of a bad day or a bad breakup.
 But it doesn’t work that way.
 And it can be treated.
-These thoughts tend to come back which is why it’s important to treat the issue right away.
+These thoughts can come back which is why it’s important to treat the issue right away.

 Understand that you might have preconceived notions about suicide but you’re not an expert and you can’t fix this.
 You can, however, find someone who can help.